Categorical Vector Space Semantics for Lambek Calculus with a Relevant Modality: Vector Space Semantics for C(!L*)

-Following \cite{Coeckeetal2013}, we develop vector space semantics for $\blstar$, via a \emph{quantisation} functor to the category of finite dimensional vector spaces and linear maps $F: \C(\blstar) \to \fdVect_\R$.
-This functor interprets objects as finite dimensional vector spaces, and derivations as linear maps.
-Quantisation is the term first introduced by Atiyah in Topological Quantum Field Theory, as a functor from the category of manifolds and cobordisms to the category of vector spaces and linear maps.
-Since the cobordism category is monoidal, quantisation was later generalised to refer to a functor that `quantises' any category in $\fdVect_\R$.
-Since $\C(\blstar)$ is free, there is a unique functor $\C(\blstar) \to (\fdVect_\R, !)$ for any choice of $!$ such that $(\fdVect_\R, !)$ is a $\blstar$-model.
-In definition \ref{def:quantF} we introduce the necessary nomenclature to define quantisations in full.
+Following \cite{Coeckeetal2013}, we develop vector space semantics for $\blstar$, by defining a functorial $\blstar$-model in $\fdVect$.
+This is known to some as a \emph{quantisation} functor, first introduced by Atiyah in Topological Quantum Field Theory, as a functor from the category of manifolds and cobordisms to the category of vector spaces and linear maps.
+Since the category of cobordisms is monoidal, quantisation was later generalised to refer to a functor that `quantises' any category in $\fdVect$.

+To define a vector space semantics we first need to provide the $\blstar$-category structures on $\fdVect$, most importantly we have to define a $!$-functor.
+As we noted earlier $\fdVect$ already is a monoidal biclosed category, and it is in fact symmetric, so for any choice of $!$-functor $F$ on $\fdVect$ we already know that $F\otimes 1_\fdVect \cong 1_\fdVect \otimes F$.
+Hence defining vector space semantics really boils down to simply specifying what our $!$-functors should be, and in doing so, determining what their diagonal maps should look like.
+Although quantisations are simply instances of functorial models, we still explicitly show what a quantisation looks like below, to allow us to use it practically in examples later.